Sunday, 30 November 2008

 While sailing softly on the river, lights shining through the woods aroused my curiosity.
 As the boatman noticed this he said "Restaurant", but I did not find out more, only by using finger-language, that I could walk to the restaurant from our landing place.

-paved path through the woods, guided by bamboo railings and white lanterns.
+Like under a spell I followed a beautifully paved path through the woods, guided by bamboo railings and white lanterns.
 The house was dimly lit as well.
 After I opened the sliding doors it took a while until the voices coming out of the kitchen noticed the stranger.
 At the time it was too late for lunch and too early for dinner but still I was welcome and chose a low table overlooking the river - a delightful setting.

 Arashiyama is famous for the excellent quality of the tofu produced here with the clear waters of the district.